l1npengtul/nokhwa/examples/README.md

 ## capture
 Capture is a command line application designed to test features of backends to see if they are implemented correctly.
 For the UVC backend, you may need to run the app as admin.
+NOTE: You **need** to adjust the build features!
+Edit the `Cargo.toml` for the backends you need to test.

 ### Capture - Usage
 `<>` indicates an optional parameter. `[]` indicates a mandatory one.